Kgiberson/github-battle/README.md

 # Github Battle

 It's a face-off between Github users.
-Put in any two usernames and get a breakdown of followers, people following and total public repos.
+Put in any two usernames and find out how they stack up against each other.

 ![Home Screen](imgs/github-battle-home.png)
 ![Player One](imgs/player-one.png)